Lamden/docs/docs/dapps.md

 | wallets | The Lamden public key your dApp was assigned.
 There will only ever be 1 value in this array. |
 | approvals | The contracts you currently have approved on which networks along with a hash of the last approved connection information |

-### “Wallet info” event can be listened to get

-When you launch the dApp there are specific pre-requisites in order the dApp start work correctly.

-1. The wallet should be installed
-2. You should be signed in to the wallet

-That is why the dapp check next statuses:

-- Wallet installed status

-The dApp instance check if the Lamden wallet installed in your browser.

-- Wallet Locked status

-If you have installed the wallet and you click on `Sign out & Lock` and did not sign in you get a warning that your wallet is `Locked`.

-- Wallet version

-your dApp can check the current version of the Wallet and display the version on the screen.

-- Wallet account associated with this dapp

-After approvement of the dApp the wallet create new account.
-All further communications will be going through this account.

 #### Only sent when wallet is unlocked